gii-is-DP2/DP2-1920-GI-04/readme.md

 *	A winner can’t be chosen if the contest hasn’t ended
 *	A winner can’t be chosen for a contest that already has a winner
-*	A winner can’t be chosen if it hasn’t signed up in that contest (the beauty service visit took place during that month and a visit photo was uploaded)
+*	A winner can’t be chosen if it hasn’t signed up in that contest (the beauty solution visit took place during that month and a visit photo was uploaded)
 *	Only an administrator can choose a winner for a contest

 Use Cases: